m0lentum/starframe/plans.md

     - alternatively, a macro (something like `run_systems_par!(space, system1, system2, ...))`)
 - reconsider Space builder syntax (use `cascade` instead?)
 - preset recipes for common objects (can use as template for more specific stuff)
+- figure out a better way to add a lot of components at once when loading level (currently does a hashmap lookup and a RwLock write access for every single component)
 ---
 - ~~LockedAnyMap wrapper type to tidy up the syntax for Space-global state (AnyMap with everything RwLocked)~~
     - Consider using RwLock::try_read instead of read for non-blocking failure on untimely access